Skip to Content

 Money has been tight here for years, but I am spending more on myself lately than usual.

-Not taking care of myself was one of the many reasons my marriage has broken down.
+Not taking care of myself was one of the many reasons my marriage broke down.
 Always feeling like I should be last.
 Always feeling the panic of scarcity.

-Here are some of the things I’ve done for myself and some are free.
+Here are some of the things I've done for myself, and some are free.
+It's not about money, it's about something for only you that makes you feel good.

-- Call, text, laugh every day with those girlfriends.
+• Call, text, laugh (or cry) with those girlfriends.

 Get a list going and keep it where you can see it....use this